tcarland/tcamake/README.md

 ```

 Templates for these Makefiles are provided in the templates sub-directory
 and can be modified as needed.
-A given project can then have a default
-Makefile template installed by using the project init script:
-*tcamake_init_project.sh*.

 ## Files: